LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 ### How to Submit

-On Vocareum, click the assignment titled **Problem Set 6 Alt: Graffiti**.
+On Vocareum, find the assignment titled **Problem Set 6 Alt: Graffiti**.

 Submit your `graffiti.html` and `styles.css` files.